Alps Industries Limited.

-Information in accordance with the provisions of Section 134 (3) (m) of the CompaniesAct 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 regardingconservation of energy technology absorption and foreign exchange earnings and outgo isgiven in the statement annexed (Annexure-ll) here to and forms part of thisreport.
+Information in accordance with the provisions of Section 134 (3) (m) of the CompaniesAct 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 regardingconservation of energy technology absorption and foreign exchange earnings and outgo isgiven in the statement annexed (Annexure-III) here to and forms part of thisreport.

 COST AUDIT REPORT

-In compliance of Notification Reference No. CSR No. 01(E) on January 12015 andCompanies (Cost Records and Audit) Rules 2014 Companies (cost records and audit)Amendment Rules 2016 issued by the Cost Audit Branch under Ministry of Corporate Affairsand further in terms of the Powers conferred by Section 148 of the Companies Act 2013Company had appointed M/s.
-Neeraj Sharma & Co.
+In compliance of Notification Reference No. GSR No. 01(E) on January 1 2015 andCompanies (Cost Records and Audit) Rules 2014 Companies (cost records and audit)Amendment Rules 2016 issued by the Cost Audit Branch under Ministry of Corporate Affairsand further in terms of the Powers conferred by Section 148 of the Companies Act 2013Company had appointed M/s.
+Pramod Agrawal & Co.
 Cost Accountants (Firm Regn.
-No.104022) to submit the Cost Audit Report duly approved by the Board of Directors to theCentral Government for the financial year ended on March 31 2016 for the products whichare specified in the Notification No. GSR No. 01(E) on January 12015 and Companies (CostRecords and Audit) Rules 2014 as amended from time to time.
-The Cost Audit report will befiled by the company within the due date i.e. on or before September 27 2016 being 180days from the close of the financial year or as may be extended by the department fromtime to time as provided by the M/s.
-Neeraj Sharma & Co.
-Cost Accountants being thecost auditors for the financial year 2015-16.
+No.104022) to submit the Cost Audit Report duly approved by the Board of Directors to theCentral Government for the financial year ended on March 31 2017 for the products whichare specified in the Notification No. GSR No. 01(E) on January 1 2015 and Companies (CostRecords and Audit) Rules 2014 as amended from time to time.
+The Cost Audit report will befiled by the company within the due date i.e. on or before September 27 2017 being 180days from the close of the financial year or as may be extended by the department fromtime to time as provided by the M/s.
+Pramod Agrawal & Co.
+Cost Accountants being thecost auditors for the financial year 2016-17.

 In terms of Section 138 of the Companies Act 2013 and Companies (Accounts) Rules2014 M/s.
 Anil Nupur & Co.
 Chartered Accountants (Firm Regn.
-No. 007626N) theBoard of Directors at their meeting held on February 14 2017 has appointed as theInternal Auditors of the Company for the financial year 2016-17 to submit the internalaudit reports from time to time.
+No. 007626N) theBoard of Directors at their meeting held on February 14 2017 has appointed as theInternal Auditors of the Company for the financial year 2017-18 to submit the internalaudit reports from time to time.
 However in view of the size of operation and requirementof the company and further as per the recommendation of the Audit Committee for thefinancial year 2017-2018 in addition of the above auditors the appointment of M/s.
 M LPuri & Company Chartered Accountants (Firm Regn.
 No. 002312N) has been approved bythe Board at their meeting held on May 302017.

 During the year your company has not raised any money by way of Fixed Deposits.